dapr/quickstarts/hello-kubernetes/README.md

 Sample output:
 ```
 ⌛  Making the jump to hyperspace...
-ℹ️  Note: To install Dapr using Helm, see here: https://docs.dapr.io/getting-started/install-dapr-kubernetes/#install-with-helm-advanced
+  Note: To install Dapr using Helm, see here: https://docs.dapr.io/getting-started/install-dapr-kubernetes/#install-with-helm-advanced

 ✅  Deploying the Dapr control plane to your cluster...
 ✅  Success!
 Dapr has been installed to namespace dapr-system.
 To verify, run `dapr status -k' in your terminal.
 To get started, go here: https://aka.ms/dapr-getting-started